GeoEdgeSDK/appharbr-ios-examples/README.md

 # appharbr-ios-examples
-AppHarbr integration example with AdMob mediation
+AppHarbr integration example with AdMob and Max mediation